cwmoss/phuety/README.md

 - (object) `$props`, containing the properties passed to the component
 - all variables and closures defined in the php section

 The properties are also merged with the defined variables in this order (first wins):

-"props" (the property object) => local defined names => property names
+1. `$props` (the property object)
+2. local defined names
+3. property names

 ```html
 <div :html="props.name"></div>